React Integration

 import { DataGrid, GridToolPanel, type ToolPanelContext } from '@toolbox-web/grid-react';

-Section titled “Type-Level Defaults”Register application-wide renderers for data types using GridTypeProvider:
+Section titled “Type-Level Defaults”Register application-wide renderers for data types using GridTypeProvider (see GridTypeProviderProps) with a TypeDefaultsMap:

 import { GridTypeProvider, DataGrid, type TypeDefaultsMap } from '@toolbox-web/grid-react';